K-Dharshini/T-FLIPFLOP-POSEDGE/README.md

 **AIM:**

-To implement  T flipflop using verilog and validating their functionality using their functional tables
+To implement  T flipflop using verilog and validating their functionality using their functional tables.

 **SOFTWARE REQUIRED:**

 Quartus prime

-**THEORY**
+**THEORY:**

 **T Flip-Flop**